 External factors related to SE-AS

-Three One-way Anova tests were conducted in order to examine the external factors (frequent encounters with SWDs, familiarity with the support services, and participation in accessibility training) related to SE-AS.
+Three one-way ANOVA tests were conducted to examine the external factors (frequent encounters with SWDs, familiarity with the support services, and participation in accessibility training) related to SE-AS.

-The first analysis examined the differences in research variables based on the frequency of encounters with SWDs (low vs. high; low – less than once a week, high – at least once a week).
+The first analysis examined the differences in research variables based on the frequency of encounters with SWDs (low vs. high: low, less than once a week; high, at least once a week).
 The analysis revealed a significant difference between both groups regarding SE-AS (F(1, 198) = 13.361, p = .000, ηp2 = .06).
-Participants who meet SWDs frequently (more than once a week) report higher SE-AS compared to participants who do not meet SWDs frequently (F(1, 198) = 2.44, p = .120).
+Participants who meet SWDs frequently (more than once a week) reported higher SE-AS compared to participants who do not meet SWDs frequently (F(1, 198) = 2.44, p = .120).
 No significant differences were found between groups regarding attitudes toward PWDs (F(1, 198) = .46, p = .497).

-The second examined the differences between participants who are familiar with the support center for SWDs at the academic institution and participants who are not familiar with it.
+The second analysis examined the differences between participants who were familiar with the support center for SWDs at the academic institution and participants who were not familiar with it.
 According to the analysis, there was a significant difference between both groups in SE-AS (F(1, 198) = 44.58, p = .000, ηp2 = .18).
-Participants who are familiar with the support center have higher SE-AS than participants who are not familiar with the support center services.
+Participants who were familiar with the support center had higher SE-AS than participants who were not familiar with the support center services.
 No significant differences were found between groups regarding attitudes toward PWDs (F(1, 198) = 1.12, p = .292).

-The third examined the differences between participants who participated in accessibility training and participants who have not participated in such training.
+The third analysis examined the differences between participants who participated in accessibility training and participants who had not participated in such training.
 According to the analysis, there was a significant difference between both groups in SE-AS (F(1, 198) = 7.29, p = .008, ηp2 = .03).
-SE-AS among participants who participated in accessibility training was higher than SE-AS among participants who have not participated in such training.
+SE-AS scores among participants who participated in accessibility training were higher than SE-AS among participants who have not participated in such training.
 No significant differences were found between groups regarding attitudes toward PWDs (F(1, 198) = 3.85, p = .052)

 Additional one-way ANOVA analysis revealed no significant difference between participants who had a personal acquaintance with a person with disability and those who had not, neither in SE-AS (F(1, 198) = 1.80, p = .181), nor in attitudes towards PWDs (F(1, 198) = 1.47, p = .228).